 Supports data recovery on all types of USB drives in various file formats like NTFS, HFS+, FAT32, and ExFAT.

-Brings back the lost photos, videos, documents, compressed files, etc. - numerous kinds of data from formatted USB drive easily.
+Brings back numerous kinds of data from formatted USB drive easily: lost photos, videos, documents, compressed files, etc.

 Follow the simple steps below to recover data after formatting USB drive on mac:

-Step 1: Make sure you have connected your USB drive to your Mac successfully.
+Step 1: Connected the USB drive to your Mac.
 Download, install and launch AnyRecover.
 Then select the formatted USB drive you are trying to recover data from as the location to find data.
 Press the "Start" button to initiate the scanning.

 Step 2: The software will immediately begin the scanning process.
 You can pause the process at any time and resume from that point later.

 Step 3: Immediately after the scanning process is complete, all the files will be listed in their respective file formats and folders.
 Freely preview and choose what to recover by clicking on "Recover" button.

 Formatting is a complicated process indeed but by clearing your mind and then follow the steps as listed out in the article, you can successfully format a USB drive on Mac without much difficulty or errors.
 Loss of data may come as a nightmare but AnyRecover is powerful enough to help you out.
 In fact, not just after you format a USB drive, it can work wonders whenever you lose data.
 Try it and you won't be disappointed.